 Freshwater Bay is one of the most spectacular areas of the Swan River, with its open water, beaches, steep vegetated slopes and cliffs.
-The area has significant conservation, landscape and particular heritage values, but is also subject to heavy pressure for residential, institutional and recreational use.
+The area has significant conservation, landscape and heritage values, but is also subject to heavy pressure for residential, institutional and recreational use.

 Public access around the foreshore is limited by the location of various developments, private properties and steep terrain.
 The natural values are being degraded by the loss of natural vegetation, weed invasion, littering and erosion.